MicrosoftDocs/windows-itpro-docs/windows/deployment/do/delivery-optimization-test.md

 Delivery Optimization is a powerful and useful tool to help enterprises manage bandwidth usage for downloading Microsoft content.
 It's a solution designed to be used in large-scale environments with large numbers of devices, various content sizes, etc. Delivery Optimization is native to Win10+ and provides default configuration to get the most out of the typical customer environment.
 It's used to deliver many different types of content, so Microsoft customers enjoy the best possible download experience for their environment.
 There are three components to Delivery Optimization, 1) HTTP downloader, 2) Peer-to-peer (P2P) cloud technology, and 3) Microsoft Connected Cache.
 One of the most powerful advantages of using Delivery Optimization is the ability to fine-tune settings that empower users to dial in Microsoft content delivery to meet the needs of specific environments.

-## Monitoring Value
+## Monitoring The Results

-Since Delivery Optimization is on by default, you'll be able to monitor the value either through the Windows Settings for ‘Delivery Optimization’, using Delivery Optimization PowerShell cmdlets, and/or via the Update Compliance experience in Azure.
+Since Delivery Optimization is on by default, you'll be able to monitor the value either through the Windows Settings for ‘Delivery Optimization’, using Delivery Optimization PowerShell [cmdlets](waas-delivery-optimization-setup.md), and/or via the [Windows Update for Business Report](https://learn.microsoft.com/windows/deployment/update/wufb-reports-workbook) experience in Azure.

 In the case where Delivery Optimization isn't working in your environment, it's important to investigate to get to the root of the problem.
 We recommend a test environment be created to easily evaluate typical devices to ensure Delivery Optimization is working properly.
 For starters, ‘Scenario 1: Basic Setup’ should be created to test the use of Delivery Optimization between two machines.
 This scenario is designed to eliminate any noise in the environment to ensure there's nothing preventing Delivery Optimization from working on the devices.
 Once you have a baseline, you can expand the test environment for more sophisticated tests.